Hirata Kanetane: Biography

 Hirata Kanetane was born under the name Midorikawa Atsuzane (碧川 篤実) as the eldest son of Midorikawa Emonpachi (碧川 衛門八), a retainer of Katō Yasutada, lord of the Niiya Domain.
 In the summer of 1820, Kanetane came across a number of books by Hirata Atsutane in a bookstore and after reading them decided to devote himself to kokugaku.

 In 1822, Kanetane travelled to Edo to enroll in Hirata Atsutane's school of kokugaku, the Ibukinoya.
-On January 15, 1824, Atsutane formally adopted Kanetane as his heir.
+On January 15, 1824, Atsutane formally adopted Kanetane as a mukoyōshi.
 Kanetane later married Atsutane's daughter, Chie (千枝).

 In 1841, Atsutane was barred from publishing and expelled from Edo back to his native Kubota Domain by the shogunate's censors.
 Kanetane accompanied him to Kubota.
 Atsutane died soon after in 1843 and the Ibukinoya fully came under Kanetane's leadership.
 On December 28, 1850, the injunction against the publication of Atsutane's writings was lifted and the Ibukinoya was able to resume public operation.